NOVA-3951/AGENTS.MD/replit.md

 ## Adding Documentation

 Add `.md` files to the `/docs` directory.
-They will automatically be exposed as resources named after the filename (without extension).
+They will automatically be exposed as resources and accessible via tools.